September 23 ~ Goodness of Life

 He observed, “Do not consider painful what is good for you.”

 Euripides was an innovative writer who focused on the ordinariness of his characters.
-His tragedies examined the notion that each Greek mythological hero had a "tragic flaw" that led to his inevitable downfall.
-He also used the plot device, deus ex machina, "god from the machine," in which a god appears to resolve a hopeless situation.
+His tragedies examined the notion that each mythological hero had a tragic flaw that led to downfall.
+He used the device deus ex machina, where a god resolves hopeless situations.

 “Only our characters are steadfast,” he said, “not our gold.”

 With simple language and intricate plot, Euripides examined the social, political, and religious views of his time.
-Greatly influenced by the philosopher Socrates, Euripides lived his life in search of wisdom and spread his knowledge and legacy with his writings.
+Greatly influenced by the philosopher Socrates, he lived his life in search of wisdom and shared his knowledge through his writings.